 Mapping the Line series; investigates our ship’s route and seafloor mapping.
 We only have 9% of our ocean floor mapped, we know more about the moon than we do about our own ocean.
 Click the link above for a blog entry on this project.

 2,745 Nautical Miles; Movement Painting A Visual Memory of our Days at Sea: Daily movement paintings which allowed the ship’s movement to solely manipulate fluid paint on a canvas substrate.
 All of these projects resulted in new techniques and pushing the artistic boundary.

 I made many abstract studies inspired by the ocean surfaces/horizon lines to be used for a collage project.
-Also, I made another handful of works while my partner, Ellard and I, traveled across the southern coast of Fiji, from my port of entry in Suva to the International Airport in Nadi.
+Also, I made another handful of works while I traveled across the southern coast of Fiji, from my port of entry in Suva to the International Airport in Nadi.
 It was a productive three weeks to say the least!

 Art left Behind

-The title is inspired from the initiation ceremony when we crossed the equator.
+The title is inspired by the initiation ceremony when we crossed the equator.
 Yes, there is quite an initiation ceremony!
-It began as trial on the bow of the ship for us pollywogs that have never crossed the equator on a ship before.
-We went on trial for our crimes committed against King Neptune, and my crime: creating representational art of King Neptune’s Domain, without permission.
-And I was very guilty!
+It began as a trial on the bow of the ship for us pollywogs that have never crossed the equator on a ship before.
+We went on trial for our crimes committed against King Neptune, and my crime: creating representational art of King Neptune’s Domain, without permission - I was very guilty!